 By now, I had a bloody nose, a cut on my leg, and was very fatigued.
 Still, I knew I needed to persist until the finish.
 I stuck with a group of runners for a few kilometers.
 They were faster than me on the flats, but I made up ground on the declines and by skipping aid stations since I carried my own hydration and food.
 By 11km, I overtook the group when they stopped at a station, moving into around 125th place (top 35%).

-At the aid stations and along the trail, people cheered, gave high fives, and shouted encouragement in Spanish like "Fuerza!" (strength) and "Vamos, vamos!"(go, go).
-Small kids asked for candy.
+At the aid stations and along the trail, people cheered, gave high fives, and shouted encouragement in Spanish like "Fuerza!" (strength) and "Vamos, vamos!"(go, go), small kids asked for candy.
 That encouragement gave me joy and pushed me forward.

 After crossing the finish line, I jogged to a stop, walked a few steps, then collapsed to the ground in the fetal position, crying uncontrollably.
 People came over to check if I was okay, and I said I was fine.
-To this day, I’m not sure why I was so emotional - maybe it was simply the release after pushing myself so hard.
+To this day, I’m not sure why I was emotional - maybe it was the release after pushing myself so hard.

 I finished the Jasy Jatere Trail Race 14K in 2 hours and 19 minutes, 129th out of 358 people (top 36%), gaining 27 places in the second half of the race.
 Average pace: 9:56 min/km (see “My results” image below).